react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

   - `right` - Custom React Element to display on the right side of the header
   - `left` - Custom React Element to display on the left side of the header
   - `style` - Style object for the navigation bar
+  - `titleStyle` - Style object for the title component
   - `tintColor` - Tint color for the header

 ### Navigator Props